The best and worst places for first-time homebuyers 2023

 “You just can’t afford anything in the New York City metro area.
 I was like, ‘I can’t do this anymore,’” he says.
 “And I’ve had enough snowstorms and polar vortexes.”

 He was able to afford Austin homeownership in spite of rising mortgage rates and hefty student loans.
 “I tell people, ‘If I can do it, you can do it,’” he says.

 Worst metro areas for first-time buyers in 2023

 At the bottom of the ranking are a group of five metro areas with steep home prices and tight housing markets:

-  - Riverside: California homebuyers who are willing to move inland can get a house for hundreds of thousands of dollars less than they’d spend in LA or San Diego.
-One tradeoff is long commute times, which pulled Riverside down in our ranking.
+46. Riverside: California homebuyers who are willing to move inland can get a house for hundreds of thousands of dollars less than they’d spend in a beachside city like San Diego.
+One trade-off is long commute times, which pulled Riverside down in our rankings.
 Lower incomes compared to coastal Southern California also make affordability a challenge.

 Where all 50 metro areas rank

 |Metropolitan Statistical Area||Affordability Rank||Job Market Rank||Market Tightness Rank||Wellness & Culture Rank||Overall Rank|